thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 # Authentication and Integrity-only Cipher Suites

+Profiling the use of authentication- and integrity-only cipher suites is out of scope for this specification.
 For a few, very specific Industrial IoT use cases {{?RFC9150}} defines two cipher suites that provide data authenticity, but not data confidentiality.
 For details and use constraints, defer to {{?RFC9150}} (especially {{Section 9 of RFC9150}}).